benmvp/slides/2016/confoo/flexbox.md

 - `order` controls the order in which they appear in the flex container.
 - The value can be any integer (including negative numbers)
 - `order` is really useful when you want to change the display order depending on media queries
+- Or you want something to be earlier in source for SEO, but displayed later
+- Ties go to source order
+- Typically use negative numbers to force something to be first

 /////